The Rise of Anta (and How They’re Backdooring Sports)

 Made in China”.

-Well…that has been changing quicker than you think.
+Well…that has been changing quicker than you think (as Asia starts to build equity in their own global apparel brands).

 When looking at this chart, you’ll see Anta is now the third-largest sportswear company in the world.